* New Egyptian finance minister says committed to IMF talks

 A senior IMF official is due in Cairo on Monday to meet Egyptian leaders over the $4.8 billion loan deal, which was postponed last month to give Egypt more time to tackle political tensions before introducing unpopular austerity measures.

 The new finance minister Al-Mursi Al-Sayed Hegazy is an expert on Islamic finance and is seen as sympathetic to the aims and thinking of President Mohamed Mursi, elected in June, and to his Muslim Brotherhood.
 A Brotherhood spokesman denied Hegazy was a member but said three other new ministers were.

-The new ministers in what is still largely a government of non-partisan technocrats take office in an economic crisis that has seen the currency lose more than a tenth of its value since the uprising two years ago that toppled Hosni Mubarak.
+The new ministers in what is still largely a government of non-partisan technocrats take office in an economic crisis which has seen the currency lose more than a tenth of its value since the uprising two years ago which toppled Hosni Mubarak.

 Political unrest over a new Islamist-tinged constitution had delayed tax increases believed to be key to the IMF deal, but in a brief statement, Hegazy said he was “completely ready to complete discussions” with the International Monetary Fund.

 The political conflict triggered lethal street protests last month that added to pressure on the Egyptian pound and speculators began exchanging local currency for dollars.